 - foreign tax credit

 The unified credit allows a U.S. citizen to gift a certain amount of their assets to other parties without having to pay gift or estate taxes.
-Article XXIX- B of the Treaty allows a Canadian resident to claim a pro rata share of the U.S. unified credit amount against any U.S. estate taxes payable.
-For 2021, a Canadian resident estate can reduce its U.S. estate tax liability by claiming the unified tax credit equal to the greater of:
+Article XXIX B of the tax treaty allows a Canadian resident to claim a pro rata (proportionate) share of the U.S. unified credit amount against any U.S. estate taxes payable.
+For 2023, a Canadian resident’s estate can reduce the U.S. estate tax liability by claiming the unified tax credit equal to the greater of:

-The marital credit is an additional credit under the Canada-U.S. Tax Treaty and is available when a surviving spouse inherits U.S. property on death.
-The marital credit is equal to the lesser of the unified credit and the amount of the U.S. estate tax owing.
+The marital credit is an additional credit under the Canada-U.S. tax treaty and is available when a surviving spouse inherits U.S. property on death.
+The marital credit is equal to the lesser of the unified credit and the amount of U.S. estate tax owing.

-Take for example a Canadian resident who, at death, has an estate with worldwide assets valued at $15,000,000, of which $2,000,000 is determined to be the value of the U.S. assets.
+Take for example a Canadian resident who, at death, has an estate with worldwide assets valued at $15,000,000, of which $2,000,000 is determined to be the U.S. assets’ value.
 The deceased’s spouse inherits the U.S. assets.
-The amount of the U.S. estate tax liability is calculated as follows:
+The amount of the U.S. estate tax liability is:

-In this example, if the U.S. assets didn’t pass on to the deceased individual’s spouse, the U.S estate tax liability would be $129,027 as the marital credit wouldn’t have been available.
+In this example, if the U.S. assets didn’t pass on to the deceased person’s spouse, the U.S estate tax liability would be $63,960, as the marital credit wouldn’t have been available.

 Foreign tax credit

 However, with non-registered assets such as real estate or shares, Canadian tax only applies to any capital gains on death rather than their fair market value.
-Given that Canadian capital gains tax rates are typically significantly less than the top U.S. estate tax rate, the estate will likely pay tax at the U.S. estate tax rate (i.e., the top marginal capital gains tax rates in Canada are approximately 25 per cent, whereas the top marginal U.S. estate tax rate is 40 per cent when U.S. assets exceed $1,000,000).
+Given that Canadian capital gains tax rates are typically significantly less than the top U.S. estate tax rate, the estate will likely pay tax at the U.S. estate tax rate (i.e., the top marginal capital gains tax rates in Canada are approximately 25%, whereas the top marginal U.S. estate tax rate is 40% when U.S. assets exceed $1,000,000).
 Furthermore, the provinces and territories generally don’t provide a foreign tax credit for U.S. estate taxes paid.
 Therefore, there’s the potential for double taxation to occur at the provincial or territorial level.

-A U.S. estate tax return must be filed with the Internal Revenue Service (IRS) if a deceased Canadian resident (who’s not a U.S. citizen) owned U.S. assets with a fair market value greater than US$60,000 at death.
-It’s important to note that there’s a requirement to file a U.S. estate tax return even if the application of the Canada-U.S. Tax Treaty results in no taxes owing.
-A Canadian resident must file a non-resident U.S. estate tax return (Form 706-NA) to claim their Treaty position (i.e., the unified credit) and to make sure their beneficiaries receive a stepped-up basis to fair market value at the time of the decedent’s death (if the Form 706-NA isn’t filed, then there’s a zero basis in the asset in the hands of the beneficiaries, which results in double tax when they dispose of it or pass away).
+A U.S. estate tax return must be filed with the Internal Revenue Service (IRS) if a deceased Canadian resident who’s not a U.S. citizen owned U.S. assets with a fair market value greater than US$60,000 at death.
+It’s important to note that there’s a requirement to file a U.S. estate tax return even if the application of the Canada-U.S. tax treaty results in no taxes owing.
+A Canadian resident must file a non-resident U.S. estate tax return (Form 706-NA: United States Estate (and Generation-Skipping Transfer) Tax Return) to claim their treaty position (i.e., the unified credit) and to make sure their beneficiaries receive a stepped-up basis to fair market value at the time of the decedent’s death.
+If Form 706-NA isn’t filed, then there’s a zero basis in the asset in the hands of the beneficiaries, which results in double tax when they dispose of it or pass away.

 It’s important to consider the income tax, estate tax, gift tax, and potential probate tax implications of owning significant worldwide and U.S. assets.
 Each situation should be dealt with based on the particular facts involved.
 Speak to your advisor to determine if U.S. estate tax may apply in your situation and what planning opportunities may be available.

-1 On death, a Canadian resident is deemed to have disposed of all assets at their fair market value.
-Any capital gain or loss is included in income on the deceased’s final T1 tax return, except in cases where a qualifying transfer is available to a spouse or spousal trust.
-Further, for all provinces and territories, except Quebec, probate may also apply.
+1 On death, a Canadian resident is deemed to have disposed of all assets at fair market value.
+Any capital gain or loss is included in income on the deceased’s final tax return, except in cases where a qualifying transfer is available to a spouse or spousal trust.
+Further, for all provinces and territories except Quebec, probate may also apply.
 The reference to resident means “resident for Canadian income tax purposes.”
-2 This is applicable to Canadian residents and isn’t applicable to U.S. persons — including U.S. citizens, U.S. residents, and lawful permanent residents (green card holders) — or individuals who are substantially present in the U.S. and don’t meet requirements for the Closer Connection Exception Statement for Aliens.
+2 This is applicable to Canadian residents and isn’t applicable to U.S. persons—including U.S. citizens, U.S. residents, and lawful permanent residents (green card holders)—or individuals who are substantially present in the U.S. and don’t meet requirements for the Closer Connection Exception Statement for Aliens (Form 8840).
 U.S. persons, even if residing in Canada and/or are Canadian citizens, face significantly different tax consequences.
 Accordingly, individuals should speak to their cross-border tax specialist about their specific situation.
-3 In 2017, the Tax Cuts and Jobs Act, H.R.1, doubled the base exclusion amount for estate and gift tax to $10 million USD per U.S. person (to be indexed for inflation).
-For 2021, the basic exclusion amount is $11,700,000 USD per U.S. person.
-The estate and gift tax base exclusion amount will sunset (cease to apply) after December 31, 2025.
-(Sunsetting provisions will revert to the $5,000,000 exclusion amount, indexed for inflation.)
+3 In 2017, the Tax Cuts and Jobs Act, H.R.1, doubled the base exclusion amount for estate and gift tax to US$10 million per U.S. person (to be indexed for inflation).
+For 2023, the basic exclusion amount is US$12,920,000 per U.S. person.
+The estate and gift tax base exclusion amount will sunset (no longer apply) after December 31, 2025.
+Sunsetting provisions will revert to the $5,000,000 exclusion amount, indexed for inflation.
 New legislation will be required to make sunsetting provisions effective beyond 2025.
-4 All figures shown are in U.S. dollars.
-5 $4,625,800 is the equivalent U.S. estate tax liability on $11,700,000 of assets.
+4 $5,113,800 is equivalent U.S. estate tax liability on $12,920,000 of assets

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.